orta/awesome-typescript-derived-languages/README.md

 #### Static TypeScript

-A re-implementation of TypeScript designed for the small memory-constrained devices with a visual programming environment.
+A re-implementation of TypeScript designed for small memory-constrained devices with a visual programming environment.

 - [Used in production at MakeCode Arcade](https://arcade.makecode.com)
 - [Playground](https://makecode.com/playground#functions)